 “Work smarter, not harder”, is a common statement people use in almost every situation today.
-Literally speaking, it doesn’t make sense and isn’t applicable at all.
+Speaking, it doesn’t make sense and isn’t applicable at all.
 Yes, prioritizing your tasks, delegating better, and planning your day for maximum efficiency and output is a smart move for any leader, but it is not the substitute for the immense work ethic they input to get the job done.

-Great leaders are well-aware on how to empower their team, are strict on their time management, and shrewd in applying their past experiences to move forward and avoid the typical mistakes others tend to make in their roles.
+Great leaders are well-aware of how to empower their team, are strict on their time management, and shrewd in applying their past experiences to move forward and avoid the typical mistakes others tend to make in their roles.
 It would be easy to throw everything under clean smartness, but nothing ever is achieved without working hard.

 Another perspective to understand is that true leaders lead by example, they are the first to enter the room and the last to leave.
 Hardworking leaders are purely engulfed in their vision, and show dedication to take their businesses to new heights while inspiring the same confidence and traits in their team members.

-“Leaders are Mr. Know-it-all”
+“Leaders Are Mr. Know-it-all”

-Knowing is great, but claiming to know everything is literally impossible.
-Rather, intelligent and mature leaders are well-aware of their own limitations.
+Knowing is great, but claiming to know everything is impossible.
+Rather, intelligent and mature leaders are well-aware of their limitations.
 They affirm the fact that success is a team game and the one-man-army concept is absolute nonsense.

-Doesn’t matter if you’re the managing director of a top IT firm, Lionel Messi in Football, or the highest ranked monk in Buddhism, you cannot claim to know everything in every situation.
+Doesn’t matter if you’re the managing director of a top IT firm, Lionel Messi in Football, or the highest-ranked monk in Buddhism, you cannot claim to know everything in every situation.
 And the humbleness to always stay open for learning is what separates a great leader from the rest in the room.

 In short, no leader can walk around boasting to know everything the universe has in store.
-Every person in the team has his/her own capability, learning capacity, and ability to complete tasks, while a team of diverse skill-set is what directs them to success.
+Every person in the team has his/her capability, learning capacity, and ability to complete tasks, while a team of diverse skill-set is what directs them to success.

 Such leaders are constantly on the hunt to hire individuals of various expertise and land everyone on the same page to contribute as a unit.
 Being great listeners, leaders listen to comprehend the situation, not to simply reply.